thiagodp/phputil-sql/readme.md

 This library is particularly useful for:
 - Creating queries that can be used with different relational databases without the need of (bloated) ORM frameworks.
-  - Migration is usually achieved by changing a single line of code in your codebase!
+  - Migration is usually achieved by changing a single line of code in your codebase.
 - Writing readable, typo-free SQL statements.
 - Building complex WHERE clauses (e.g. for filtering content) without the need of concatenating strings.
-- Migrating data from different databases.
+- Migrating data from different relational databases.

 ## Install